RadioNinjaPirata/radioninjapirata.github.io/radio_blackmetal.md

 Pure **Black Metal** radio conjuring 24/7 on Spotify!

-Our radios are dynamic playlists on Spotify that regenerate every 2h with 40 new songs; full discographies are considered! <a href="/">Check out our project!</a>
+Our radios are dynamic playlists on Spotify that regenerate every 2h with 40 new songs; we sample full discographies! <a href="/">Check out our project!</a>

 We have a [Reddit thread for discussions](https://www.reddit.com/r/RadioNinjaPirata/comments/ifr9e8/black_metal/).